 The majority of the Company's revenue is generated from color filter and optical coating, which are manufactured according to the customized specifications agreed in the contractual agreement.
-The customers have obtained control over the products during manufacturing process.
+The customers have obtained control over the products during the manufacturing process.
 As such, revenue and contract assets are recognized over time in accordance with the requirements under paragraph 35(b) of IFRS 15.
 Refer to Notes 4, 5 and 17 to the accompanying financial statements for the details of the accounting policies related to the contract assets and revenue recognition.
 The Company recognizes contract assets and revenue at the end of each month based on progress towards completion.
 Since the abovementioned process involves estimates and manual controls, there is a risk that contract assets and revenue may not be recognized correctly.
-Thus, the Company's contract assets and revenue recognition was identified as a key audit matter.
+Thus, the Company's contract assets and revenue recognition were identified as key audit matters.

-Our audit procedures performed in respect of the above key audit matter included the following:
+The audit procedures performed in respect of the above key audit matters included the following: